tomt1008/GitHub-achievement-manager/readme.md

-this is github achievemtn manager.
+this is github achievenment manager.